How did you

 I don't really like the beach that much.
 What I

-do like is how Los Angeles is a big melting pot
+do like is how Los Angeles is a big melting

-just a short drive away.
+it's just a short drive away.

 What are your plans for the future?

-I am finding that I really enjoy working on identity
+I am finding that I really enjoy working on

-systems.
-I may specialize in identity systems
+identity systems.
+I may specialize in identity

-working on brochures, ads, Web sites, etc., I
+enjoy working on brochures, ads, Web sites,

-my business by helping businesses develop
+on growing my business by helping businesses

-an identity and brand recognition to distinguish
+develop an identity and brand recognition to

-them from the rest of the competition.
+distinguish them from the rest of the competition.

 What American artist inspires you most?